-1. Patches or pictures which are profane or suggestive cannot be worn to school.

-2. Clothing displaying alcohol, tobacco, and/or drug slogans or advertisements will not be permitted.

-3. Any attire that causes unnecessary increased risk beyond the normal demands of school maintenance are not permitted, as well as any that create unsafe conditions (skate shoes, etc.).

-4. No hats or hoods are to be worn in the building unless designated by administration as "hat day".

-5. For upper elementary (grades 4-6), students should exhibit common decency with their clothing:

-a.
-Shirts should always cover any undergarments.

-b.
-No midriffs, halter tops, or tank tops.

-c.
-For tight-fitting, "yoga" pants, front and rear should be covered by shirt, skirt, or shorts.

-d.
-Shorts and skirts must be at or below the fingertips when the student stands with arms at sides.
+- 1. Patches or pictures which are profane or suggestive cannot be worn to school. - 2.
+Clothing displaying alcohol and/or tobacco slogans or advertisements will not be permitted. - 3.
+Any attire that causes unnecessary increase beyond the normal demands of school maintenance are not permitted, as well as any that create unsafe conditions (skate shoes, etc.). - 4.
+No hats or hoods are to be worn in the building unless designated by administration as "hat day". - 5.
+For upper elementary (grades 4-6), students should exhibit common decency with their clothing: - a.
+Shirts should always cover any undergarments. - b.
+No mid-riffs. - c.
+For tight-fitting, "yoga" pants, front and rear should be covered by shirt, skirt, or shorts. - d.
+Shorts and skirts must be at or below the fingertips when the student stands with arms at sides. - e.

-e.
 There should be no skin showing through rips or tears above the finger tips as well.